The Importance of Aligning & Centering

 - Since there are 3 windows of one kind, we can use two on the west wall and one on the east wall.

-The reflected ceiling plan is organized as follows:
+As such, I organized the reflected ceiling plan as follows:

-- The majority of the ceiling plane is dropped approximately 12” to create two lighting coves that run continuously along east and west walls.
+- The majority of the ceiling plane drops approximately 12” to create two lighting coves that run continuously along east and west walls.
 They stop about 2 feet away from the south wall with the bay window where the ceiling height is the lowest.
-It is flat there (not sloped).
+It is flat there.

 - Wooden beams run across, as if supporting the floating plane of the ceiling.
 They “die” into the walls.

 - The beams correspond to the openings below, as if there were an imaginary grid.
 Every element falls into place.

 - In addition, there’s an actual grid of recessed architectural-grade 3” in diameter light fixtures.
 They are as inconspicuous, as possible.

 - Each row of recessed lights is centered between the beams in north-south direction.
 Running the other way, the three columns are centered on the opening s on the north wall.